 Step 2: Responding to Bids

 To open a competitive bidding process, applicants post one or more FCC Forms 470 to the USAC website.
-Service providers can review and respond to bids based on the information contained in an FCC Form 470 and, if one is issued, a request for proposal (RFP) or similar bidding document.
+Service providers then review and respond to applicants’ bid requests based on the information contained in the FCC Form 470 and, if one is issued, a request for proposal (RFP) or similar bidding document.

 The entity that will conduct or run the competitive bidding process – the applicant, a state procurement agency, or another entity authorized to negotiate on the applicant’s behalf – must ensure that the competitive bidding process is open and fair and must be prepared to receive and evaluate bids and negotiate with service providers.